jakiiii/jtro-auth/README.md

 Than you have to copy or move [accounts](https://github.com/jakiiii/django-custom-user-auth/tree/master/src/customuserauth/accounts) app.

-After including accounts app in your project than got to your *settings.py* file.
+After including accounts app in your project than go to your *settings.py* file.

 Set this line.
 `AUTH_USER_MODEL = 'accounts.User'`